 Recommendation for intermediate Airbrushers: Grex AC1810-A

-This model is so versatile that it can be fit anywhere.
-It is known for its operating qualities with its pressure ranging between 20 PSI to 60 PSI and also enables the features of constant painting at low pressure and gives breaks at high pressure.
+This model is so versatile that it can fit in anywhere.
+It is known for its operating qualities with its pressure ranging between 20 PSI to 60 PSI and also enables the features of constant painting at low pressure, and gives breaks at high pressure.
 This makes it one of the best air compressors available.
 If the pressure increases even above this or starts overheating, though it has a cooling fan to prevent it, it shuts off on its own.
-It can also decrease its volume at 55 dB, making no noise.
-Any nozzle can be fit into its holder.
-It is extremely easy to store and great with managing pressure.
+It can also decrease its volume at 55 dB, making hardly any noise.
+Any nozzle can be fitted to its connector.
+It is extremely easy to store and is great at managing pressure.

-Also easy to move around and manage due to its lightweight, it can easily be transported from place to place.
-Its design helps to be in a consistent flow of work.
+Also easy to move around and manage due to its light weight, it can easily be transported from place to place.
+Its design helps it to be used in a consistent workflow.
 It can be used by beginners and professionals alike.

 - Oil-less piston design for low maintenance operation